stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/02-creating-guestbook-list-screenlet/04-creating-the-interactor.markdown

         }

-3. Create an initializer that takes `screenlet`, `page`, `computeRowCount`, and `groupId` as arguments.
-Inside this initializer, use the `groupId` argument to set the `groupId` constant, then call the superclass initializer with the remaining arguments.
+3. Create an initializer that takes the arguments `screenlet`, `page`, `computeRowCount`, and `groupId`.
+In this initializer, set the `groupId` constant to the corresponding argument, then call the superclass initializer with the remaining arguments.
 Note that if the the `groupId` is `0`, the `groupId` setting in `liferay-server-context.plist` is used instead.
 Add the initializer as follows: